andredms/jekyll-now/_posts/2021-07-09-ios-forensics.md

 # Building a Case

-There's a lot to filter through here, however, there are some specific files that are of interest to us.
-If you don't feel like copying the entire ```/mobile``` directory feel free to pick and choose from below:
+If you don't feel like copying the entire ```/mobile``` directory feel free to pick and choose what you download from below:

 ### Images